Comparative Physiology

 Objectives and Content

-- homeostasis
+- Temperature.

-- sensing (visual, chemical, sound and vibrations)
+- Sensing (visual, chemical, sound, and vibrations).

 Learning Outcomes